-1 (ba) With respect to property to which this [act] applies, an heir, devisee, or nonprobate 2 transferee of the decedent may assert a claim for relief under the following rules: 3 (1) If a personal representative of the decedent is appointed In a probate 4 proceeding, an heir, devisee, or nonprobate transferee of the decedent must send a demand in a 5 record to the personal representative of the decedent not later than [six months] after 6 appointment of the personal representative.
-7 (2) If no personal representative is appointed, In the absence of a probate 8 proceeding, an heir, devisee, or nonprobate transferee of the decedent must commence an action 9 against the surviving spouse of the decedent not later than [three years] after the death of the 10 decedent.
-11 (3) In an action to assert a right to a nonprobate asset, an heir, devisee, or 12 nonprobate transferee of the decedent must commence an action against the surviving spouse of 13 the decedent not later than [three years] after the death of the decedent.
-14 (eb) With respect to property to which this [act] applies, the personal representative of the 15 decedent may commence an action to perfect title to property or an action against the surviving 16 spouse of the decedent to a sserting a right to a nonprobate asset not later than [three years] after 17 the death of the decedent.
-18 [(d) With respect to property to which this [act] applies, a creditor of the decedent may 19 assert a claim within the earlier of: 20 (1) [one year] after the decedent's death; 21 (2) if notice is by publication, within [four months] after the date of first 22 publication of notice of appointment of the personal representative; or 23 (3) if actual notice is given, not later than:
+- (a) With respect to property to which this [act] applies, an heir, devisee, or nonprobate transferee of the decedent may assert a claim for relief under the following rules: - (1) If a personal representative of the decedent is appointed, an heir, devisee, or nonprobate transferee of the decedent must send a demand in a record to the personal representative of the decedent not later than [six months] after appointment of the personal representative. - (2) If no personal representative is appointed, an heir, devisee, or nonprobate transferee of the decedent must commence an action against the surviving spouse of the decedent not later than [three years] after the death of the decedent. - (3) In an action to assert a right to a nonprobate asset, an heir, devisee, or nonprobate transferee of the decedent must commence an action against the surviving spouse of

+- the decedent not later than [three years] after the death of the decedent. - 2 (b) With respect to property to which this [act] applies, the personal representative of the - 3 decedent may commence an action to perfect title to property or an action against the surviving - 4 spouse of the decedent to assert a right to a nonprobate asset not later than [three years] after the - 5 death of the decedent.